Approved by the Motors

-Approved by the Motors is the second studio album by English rock band the Motors, originally released in May 1978.
+Approved by the Motors is the second studio album by British rock band the Motors.
+It was released on 5 May 1978.
 The album only spent 1 week in the UK Albums Charts reaching number 60.
 Four singles came from the album, "Airport", "Forget About You", "Today" and "Sensation".
 The former two were the only successful singles from the album.